DenisKoposov/Reinforcement-Learning-Seminars/hw1/REPORT.md

 |Walker2d-v1|![Walker2d-v1-bc](demonstrations_bc/Walker2d-v1_050_05/Walker2d-v1_050_05.gif)|![Walker2d-v1-da](demonstrations_da/Walker2d-v1_050_05/Walker2d-v1_050_05.gif)|

 ## Summary:
-+ **Behavioral Cloning** achieves comparable results in **Ant-v1** and **HalfCheetah-v1** environments.
++ **Behavioral Cloning** achieves comparable results in `Ant-v1` and `HalfCheetah-v1` environments.
-+ **DAgger** shows good performance in every environment, excluding **Humanoid-v1**.
++ **DAgger** shows good performance in every environment, excluding `Humanoid-v1`.
-+ **DAgger performs much better than Behavior Cloning** in almost every case(for this model without varying parameters), excluding Humanoid-v1 environment, because both algorithms didn't work out a good policy for this particular case.
++ **DAgger performs much better than Behavior Cloning** in almost every case(for this model without varying parameters), excluding `Humanoid-v1` environment, because both algorithms didn't work out a good policy for this particular case.
 It may be a consequence of high dimensional input(~400 observations, ~100 actions), so the simple 2-layer ANN with 64 hidden neurons just can't handle this sophisticated data.
 ## Graphs
 From graphs below, we can see that there is **no particular need in more then 5 dagger steps(DAgger) or more then 5 epochs(BC)**, because it doesn't give better performance and takes much more computational time(especially in case of DAgger, where dataset is always growing).
+It makes sense only for `Humanoid-v1` and BC algorithm, where reward is growing with a number of epochs, but remains poor even after 10 itertations.
+The fact is that after 5 epochs(approximately) we observe either stable(oscillating) performance or significant drop of it.
 ### Ant-v1
 |Method|Reward|Loss|
 |------|------|----|